 Once they confirm your case of athlete’s foot and talk with you to determine why you may have athlete’s foot, your podiatrist can design your treatment plan.
 You may benefit from:

-The team at Great Lakes Foot and Ankle Institute PC even counsels you on how to prevent future athlete’s foot outbreaks, since once you’ve had it, your chances of becoming infected again are higher.
+The team at Great Lakes Foot and Ankle Institute even counsels you on how to prevent future athlete’s foot outbreaks, since once you’ve had it, your chances of becoming infected again are higher.

-The team at Great Lakes Foot and Ankle Institute PC can help you get through an athlete’s foot outbreak right away.
+The team at Great Lakes Foot and Ankle Institute can help you get through an athlete’s foot outbreak right away.
 Schedule your visit online or over the phone with your nearest clinic.